apache/openserverless/README.md

 1. Check if you already have a key in `$HOME/.ssh/id_rsa`.
 If not, generate one with `ssh-keygen -t rsa` then press enter to confirm.

-2. copy the key in the virtual machine to allow no password access:
+2. Copy the key in the virtual machine to allow no password access:

 ```
 multipass transfer $HOME/.ssh/id_rsa.pub openserverless: